ssbc/ssb-spec-drafts/drafts/draft-ssb-app-content-warning/00/draft-ssb-app-content-warning-00.md

   },
 ```

-When authoring a message, clients MUST omit the field if they intend there to be no content warning.

-When reading a message, clients MUST interpret these cases to mean there is NO content warning: the field is omitted, `null`, an empty string, or something other than a string.

-Clients MUST support content warnings on these message types:
-* `post`
-* `gathering`
-* `blog`

-Clients SHOULD show content warnings even if they do not yet provide a way to author them.

-Future message types which contain substantial content SHOULD also support content warnings.

-Both public and private messages MUST support content warnings.

 ## Future directions

 We could use [Blurhash](https://blurha.sh) which converts images to very low resolution thumbnails stored as short text strings.
 This would allow showing blurry images before downloading the actual image.
 Mastodon does this; see [their blog post](https://blog.joinmastodon.org/2019/05/improving-support-for-adult-content-on-mastodon/).
-It's not immediately obvious where to put these strings in a message's JSON object; or do they belong in a lower level of the stack, where blobs are handled?

 We could let people place content warnings on other people's posts, but that's outside the scope of this document.
 Care is required to avoid creating new vectors for abuse.